RamenVentures/Operating-Manual/README.md

 If not, we commit to telling you exactly why.

 ### Meeting
 The next step is to meet your founding team, preferably face-to-face.
-We’re going to ask you:
+Our goal is to walk away deeply understanding your market and your team.

+**We Ask**
 1. What are you working on?
 2. Why this?
  3. Why now?